 All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting treatment.

-Xeljanz is a newer small molecule that enters a cell and binds to the ATP binding site on the enzyme Janus Kinase (JAK).
-In doing this, it prevents JAK from activating STAT which would then complete the process of sending its signal to the cell’s nucleus.
+Xeljanz is a small molecule that enters a cell and binds to the ATP binding site on the enzyme Janus Kinase (JAK).
+In doing this, it prevents JAK from activating STAT.
+This blocks the process of sending a signal to the cell’s nucleus.

 LESS SERIOUS side-effects include:

 - Nausea, indigestion, and diarrhea

 - Upper respiratory tract infection (nasopharyngitis)

 - Cholesterol Levels – Xeljanz may increase cholesterol levels.
 This will be monitored through blood tests